top of page

 • Radiation to the pelvic or abdominal area

-• Poor diet, eating a lot of fatty foods and meat and not enough fruits and vegetables
+• Poor diet, eating a lot of fatty foods and meat, and not enough fruits and vegetables

 Even if you don’t have any of the risk factors above, you are still considered “average risk” and should take your first test by 45.

-Multiple options, but which test is best?
+There are multiple options for screening, but which test is best?

-So, what about other tests?
 Do you really need a colonoscopy if you’re healthy and don’t have any risk factors?
-Let's look at the options:

-1. At home stool tests: If you are over 45, you are considered “average risk.”
-For the average-risk adult, multiple options are available.
-A growing number of at-home stool tests are becoming available.
-These tests either assess your stool DNA or blood.
+1. At-home stool tests: A growing number of at-home stool tests are becoming available that assess your stool DNA or blood.
 They are convenient and non-invasive, and most do not require dietary or medication restrictions beforehand.
 However, since they are designed for healthy individuals with low to average risk, they may not be suitable for everyone.
 These at-home kits are not recommended if you have any abnormal symptoms or risk factors.
 Also, while the kits are simpler and less bothersome, they are not as sensitive as a colonoscopy; they can sometimes yield a false positive, and if you receive a positive result, you will need to follow up with a colonoscopy anyway.

 4. Robotic colonoscopy: This new advance gives a more in-depth view of the colon with minimal pain, sedation, and procedure time than a traditional colonoscopy.
 However, they are not widely available.

-Colonoscopy steps:
+Colonoscopy Steps

-1. Different forms of sedation: If there is no anesthesia provider, another RN will medicate you.
-With this form of sedation, you may not remember the procedure once it’s over, but you’re less likely to stay still while the test is performed, and you’re more likely to wake up with nausea and a headache due to the medications used.
-If you are moving around, the test will take longer or may need to be canceled until you can do it with anesthesia.
+If there is no anesthesia provider, an RN will administer medication to you.
+This form of sedation may not offer as deep a sedation.
+There is an increased risk that you might remember the procedure, you’re less likely to stay still during the test, and you’re more likely to wake up with nausea and a headache from the medications.
+If you are moving around, the test will take longer, or it may need to be canceled until you can do it with anesthesia.
+However, most patients do very well with this level of sedation and report no memory of the test or issues during and afterward.

 References: